-In 2018, Washington, D.C. legalized sports betting.
-Intralot, the D.C.'s lottery vendor, will oversee the launch of a mobile sports betting product that will be available throughout the District.
+In 2018, Washington, D.C. legalized sports betting and is preparing to go live in 2019.
+Intralot, the D.C.'s lottery vendor, also will oversee the launch of a mobile sports betting product that will be available throughout the District.
 The D.C.
 Office of Lottery and Gaming issues and enforces sports betting licenses and is in charge of developing and implementing regulations.
 Beyond the District-wide Intralot/lottery application, the legislation allows for two classes of private geographically-restricted operators: Class A and Class B. Class A operators are sports wagering facilities that can be located at Capital One Arena, Audi Field, Nationals Park, and St. Elizabeth's East Entertainment and Sports Arena.
 Class B operators can be single individuals, a group of individuals, or entities operating private sports wagering facilities, such as at bars or restaurants.
 Class B sports wagering facilities cannot be located within a two-block radius of any Class A facility.
 Operators may offer a mobile product, but only within the confines of their brick-and-mortar facilities.